SmitNVaghasiya/singlepage-resume-checker/remaining_tasks.md

     # -- Backend is now calling the /api/resume/analyze instead of /api/v1/analyze as i can see in the server logs and also this request is not reacing to the backend as i tried callling /api/resume/analyze normally with the help of render api uri. ✅ completed.

--- This is new mobile responsive design worked little bit but needs too much improvements.

 # --- do not show data to every user show data to users only who have done the analysis.As corrrenlty when other user logged in it show all users data there even though user was newly logged in and do not have access to see other user data. -- ✅ Mostly completed as added the validation only testing is reamining by creating new account and testing it there.